isolysm/Nabi/README.md

 # Nabi 나비
-Moderation written directly in Kotlin.
+Moderation written directly in Kotlin using Kord and DiscordInteraKTions.

 나비 means butterfly in Korean.